jesimone57/python-cheat-sheet/README.md

 <pre>
 # Well, a set is like a dict with keys but no values, and they're both implemented using a hash table.
-# But yes, it's a little annoying that the {} notation denotes an empty dict rather than an empty set,
-# but that's a historical artifact.
+# It's a little annoying that the {} notation denotes an empty dict rather than an empty set, but that's a historical artifact.

 a = {4, 4, 5, 6, 6, 4, 3, 4, 4, 4}   # obviously we have duplicate values
 print (a) 		# -> {3, 4, 5, 6}